 The project helped ensure comfortable conditions for occupants, prevent interruptions to laboratory operations, and improve the facility’s energy efficiency.
 The scope of work included all management, supervision, labor, equipment, and materials required to repair the existing HVAC and control systems.
 Related services included move planning; selective ceiling demolition and reinstallation; light fixture removal and reinstallation; installation of HVAC control valves, piping, ductwork, and insulation; testing and inspection; and commissioning.
-The laboratory and offices remained completely operational during construction.
+Notably, the project also upgraded existing constant volume to variable volume control.
+This upgrade saved energy while maintaining a margin of safety for the laboratory operators utilizing fume hoods.
+Laboratory and offices remained completely operational during construction.

 Hill provided construction management and commissioning support services for the project.
 Hill’s scope of work included developing a project strategy and an equipment identification and tracking database for the FDA; reviewing design drawings and specifications; developing, monitoring, and maintaining the project schedule; facilitating sequencing by helping ensure materials, equipment, and components were ordered well in advance of normal package procurement; implementing quality assurance/quality control procedures, including monitoring commissioning activities; providing programming advice; providing cost management; monitoring and inspecting sites for compliance with client expectations; identifying and mitigating overall project risks; making recommendations to promote efficiency; regular reporting to the FDA, GSA, and other project stakeholders; and more, as needed.